rrd108/simplepay-js-sdk/README.md

 - `event`: the event type: `success` | `fail` | `timeout` | `cancel`
 - `merchantId`: the merchant id
 - `orderId`: the order id

+### IPN Endpoint

+Simplepay will send a `POST` request to the IPN url and you should send a response back.
+At this endpoint you should

+- check if the signature is valid - use `checkSignature(ipnBody, signatureHeader, SIMPLEPAY_MERCHANT_KEY)`
+- add a `receiveDate` property to the received JSON
+- calculate the new signature - use `generateSignature(responseText, SIMPLEPAY_MERCHANT_KEY)`
+- send the `response` with the new `signature`

 ## License